Leonardo-Notargiacomo/Flagger/documentation/User_stories.md

 Login

-As a user, I want to log in to my account so that I can securely access my personal data and progress.
+As a user, I want to log in to my account so that I can securely access my progress.

 Registration